guaxinim9/quartz/content/Tags/Christianity.md

 There is a two-way relationship between your metaphysics and way of life.
 Both are lately up to you, but there is still some influence from your culture.
 Those who inherit a dead lifestyle and uncritically accept it are prone to take refuge in nihilism.

+But the mystery is that Christianity won.
+Nobody could have seen this coming.
+They were one small cult against the greatest empire in history.
+When Jesus was crucified, Rome was at its apex and seemed unassailable.
+Yet the seed was planted and nowadays Rome is first and foremost a Jesus-place.

+How did anyone get converted? [[Conversion is a miracle]], always.
+This is really one of the strongest pieces of evidence for Christianity because to convince someone of such an absurd and paradoxical thing is itself a miracle, and it is a documented fact that this miracle has been performed over and over again in the most unlikely of places and to the most unlikely of people.

 As for me, I love Jesus and I believe his spirit is present in the world.
 I would like to become a Christian...but this is not something to take lightly.
 It is probably the hardest thing in the world.